jolson615/merge-conflict/README.md

 # merge-conflict
 Designed to demo a merge conflict

 Howdy!
-This is Ramona Flowers!
+This is Scott Pilgrim!